13 Surprising Artifacts Found in the Titanic Wreckage

 The violin played as the ship sank

 While an old violin being found among the wreckage of the Titanic isn't necessarily shocking, its backstory is.
 According to CNN, the decaying violin was the very one that bandleader Wallace Hartley used to play "Nearer, My God, to Thee" as the ship sank.
 It sold for $1.7 million during a U.K. auction in 2013.
+And for more on things of the past that we've lost, here are 45 Historical Sites That No Longer Exist.

 The bell rung to warn of the iceberg